 Dive into books and read with us in our very own library

-This unique library, built out of plywood, includes organic shapes and repeating horizontal lines that transform the space into a beautifully soothing sculptural installation.
+This unique library, built out of plywood and previously displayed in our Lower Level, includes organic shapes and repeating horizontal lines that transform the space into a beautifully soothing sculptural installation.
 The juxtaposition of open areas with discreet reading nooks provide a perfect setting for children and families to delve into books individually or together.
 Comfortable reading spaces with easy-to-reach books complete the functionality of the space.

 Who Made This?